 Malaysia Airlines Business Class Lounge Heathrow & Kuala Lumpur

-The Malaysia Airlines business class lounge Heathrow Terminal 4 was ok but nothing great.
-It is located near Gate 6 and is shared with Gulf Air.
-There is proper champagne which is very good.
 However, I arrived at 8 pm for a 930pm flight and the food options were very limited and not particularly appealing.
 It is quite a small space and there were minimal snacks on offer.
 But the wifi was good.

 Arriving in KL Malaysia Airlines has 3 lounges.
 Kuala Lumpur is not exactly Changi – it is a dated airport.
 I used the lounge at H gate.
-The entry was impressive but it wasn’t as impressive inside.
-However, it did have a curry laksa bar which I tried and it was excellent!

 Heading out of KL I went to the lounge at the C gates which was much better.
 It is just above the trains that transport you across the terminals.
 It was a lot bigger and newer.
-However, like the rest of Malaysia airlines, it did feel a bit old and tired.

 How Good is Malaysia Airlines?

 Overall I would give the experience of flying business with Malaysia an average.
 I certainly think that Singapore, BA, Etihad and Qantas all offer a more modern and better business class experience.
-However, obviously, I flew with Malaysia Airlines because of the price.
-Most importantly you can get a decent sleep on the plane and there are good food and wine options.
-Perhaps if they modernized the lounges they would get me back again!

 Boutique Hotels in Kuala Lumpur:

 For a great value, comfortable hotel in the middle of everything check out Anggun.
 The friendly and knowledgeable staff will make your stay.
-Prices start from £53 Click here for deals and availability
+Prices start from £53

 If you are happy to stay out of the heart of things try Villa Samadhi.
 It is located in the embassy district and has an incredibly instagrammable pool!
 Price from £165 per night.
-Prices and Availability here

 If you are looking to stay near KL international airport check out my review of the fantastic Sama Sama Hotel which is literally at the airport.
-The transport links are fantastic and this is a great easy to stay in super convenient hotel.
-Prices start from £88 Click here for availability and best prices.

-Like this post?
+Like this Malaysia Airlines Business Class Review post?
 Why Not Pin it?

 You know, business class travel just has to be decent for it to be worthwhile, in my view.
 Crowded economy seats and indifferent fodder make travel a test of endurance, but business class just has to overcome those limitations.
 I don’t need to travel in luxury – that’s first class territory – just comfort and a chance to sleep on longhaul.